Zopieux/isoweek/README.rst

      ====================     ==========================================================
      Operation                Result
      ====================     ==========================================================
-     week1 = week2 + int      week2 is int weeks removed from week1.
+     week2 = week1 + int      Adds `int` weeks to week1 and store the result in week2
-     week1 = week2 - int      Computes week2 such that week2 + int == week1
+     week2 = week1 - int      Removes `int` weeks to week1 and store the result in week2
      int = week1 - week2      Computes int such that week2 + int == week1
      week1 < week2            week1 is considered less than week2 when week1 precedes week2 in time.
      ====================     ==========================================================